Sexuality and gender identity–based cultures: LGBTQ+ culture

-LGBTQ+ is an abbreviation and umbrella term encompassing Lesbian, Gay, Bisexual, Transgender, Queer, and related identities.
-The term originated in the United States and broadly encompasses all related identities not explicitly represented by a letter in the acronym.
+LGBTQ+ culture is the shared culture among people who identify as Lesbian, Gay, Bisexual, Transgender, Queer, and related identities, encompassing both sexual and gender minorities.

-LGBTQ+ culture refers to the shared culture by people in the community.
-It is sometimes simply referred to as "queer culture" or "gay culture", but the latter term can also be specific to gay men's culture.
+LGBTQ+ is occasionally referred to as "queer culture" or "gay culture", but the latter term can also be specific to gay men's culture.

 LGBTQ culture varies widely by geography and the identity of the participants.
 Elements often identified as being common to the culture include: